hjamet/Lingorank-ITS/README.md

 └── poetry.lock
 ```

 Notebooks are intended to be executed in alphabetical order.
-Notebooks in the **"difficulty_estimation "** section are to be executed first, then those in the **"topic_classification "** section and finally those in the **"recommendation "** section.
+Notebooks in the **difficulty_estimation** section are to be executed first, then those in the **text_simplification** section.

 *Note that executing certain notebooks may cause the following folders to appear:*
 ```